gemlorenz10/unit-test/README.md

 - *past-schedule* - test past schedule. displays the summary of past sessions.
 - *reservatation* - test reservations. displays the summary of reservations.
 - *cv* - tests curriculum vitae update.
+- *term-condition* - tests term and condition displays the text content of page.

 ... other options will follow.